sdclibbery/limut/README.md

 # Documentation

-Documentation (what there is of it) is available in the page itself, underneath the console; this includes a number of examples that can be copied into the editor and run.
+Documentation is available in the page itself, underneath the console.

 # Try it

 Try it at https://sdclibbery.github.io/limut/

+Example limut code can be pasted into the editor to see what Limut can do; this can be found on the page under the editor and console windows, or there are many examples (including some technical tests) at https://github.com/sdclibbery/limut/blob/master/examples.txt

 Please report problems / bugs / browser issues etc as github issues at https://github.com/sdclibbery/limut/issues

 # Electron app

 Limut can be run as a website, or packaged into a desktop web app.
 With npm installed, run `npm install` to install electron, and then `npm start` to run the electron app.
-There are no prepackaged versions available at present.
+There are no prepackaged versions available at present (pull requests welcome).

 # Code Editor